- When is TLC officially opening its doors?

 COVID-19 screenings, enhanced food safety practices, and

-social distancing measures, we have employed a full-time cleaner that will be sanitizing behind the scenes
+social distancing measures, we have employed a full-time custodian who will be sanitizing behind the

-(both day and night) to ensure all toys, surfaces, dishware, furniture, etc. is regularly disinfected
+to ensure all toys, surfaces, dishware, furniture, etc. are regularly disinfected

 during these unprecedented times.
 To reduce the risk of contracting the disease, TLC staff are not